-- Affordability-Related: - The loan must be originated in accordance with a program managed by a GSE-eligible sponsor with procedures for screening and processing applicants.
+- Affordability-Related: - The loan must be originated in accordance with a program managed by a GSEeligible sponsor with procedures for screening and processing applicants.
 The applicants' qualifying income cannot exceed GSE limits for affordable programs.
-Only 1-unit primary residence purchase and rate/term refinance loans are eligible. - LTV Calculation: - " If the affordability-related resale restrictions terminate automatically upon foreclosure (or expiration of any applicable redemption period), the appraisal should reflect the market value of the property without resale restrictions, and it is permissible to calculate LTV based on the appraised value without resale restrictions (typically higher than the sales price) as an alternative to the approach described in Section 3.7 (lesser of sales price or appraised value with restrictions in place). - " If the affordability-related resales restrictions survive foreclosure, the appraisal must reflect the impact the restrictions have on value and be supported by comparable sales with similar restrictions.
-The LTV should be calculated based on the lesser of the sales price or appraised value with restrictions in place.
+Only 1-unit primary residence purchase and rate/term refinance loans are eligible. - LTV Calculation: - If the affordability-related resale restrictions terminate automatically upon foreclosure (or expiration of any applicable redemption period), the appraisal should reflect the market value of the property without resale restrictions, and it is permissible to calculate LTV based on the appraised value without resale restrictions (typically higher than the sales price) as an alternative to the approach described in Section 3.7 (lesser of sales price or appraised value with restrictions in place).